wilkster/SnipShape/Readme.md

 # SnipShape Screen Capture and Annotation Tool

 AutoHotkey 2.1 alternate to Windows Snipping Tool with additional features and lower system impact.
-Creates a overlay Gui of Sniped area that can be manipulated onscreen with shapes and annotation tools added to it.
+Creates a overlay Gui of Snipped area that can be manipulated onscreen with shapes and annotation tools added to it.
 Based on Autohotkey Snipper tool that places the snip GUI directly over the snipped area vs the more complex methods of using external windows or retrieving from the